-Weed control will be followed by the application of native seeds and/or tube-stock planting, as required to introduce species which have not established from seed using the species listed in Table 5.1.
+Weed control will be followed by the application of native seeds, tubestock planting and/or other planting methods (e.g. trees grown to over 3-m tall in a nursery) as required to introduce species which have not established from seed using the species listed in Table 5.1.